revirieg/Laurentine/README.md

 This repository contains text and images used or produced in the exploration of AI recreations of Laurentine (Pliny´s Villa).
 This villa was described by Pliny the younger in a letter to Gallus and no longer exists, over the centuries it has been recreated by artists and architects.
 In this project we explore the recreation of the villa using emerging text to image AI tools.
 The main findings have been summarized on this paper:

-Elena Merino-Gómez, Fernando Moral, Gomzalo Martínez and Pedro Reviriego, "Recreating Pliny’s Villa at Laurentum with Artificial Intelligence" (under review).
+Elena Merino-Gómez, Fernando Moral, Gonzalo Martínez and Pedro Reviriego, "Recreating Pliny’s Villa at Laurentum with Artificial Intelligence" (under review).

 that is currently under review in TBD.